Protests rage over Bangladesh factory fire, supervisors arrested

 The fire at Tazreen Fashions has put a spotlight on global retailers that source clothes from Bangladesh, where wage costs are low - as little as $37 a month for some workers.

-Rights groups have called on Western firms to sign up to a safety program in the world’s second-biggest clothes exporter.
+Rights groups have called on Western firms to sign up to a safety programme in the world’s second-biggest clothes exporter.

 U.S. retailer Sears Holdings Corp said on Tuesday its clothing was not meant to be made in that textile factory, and was investigating reports that one of its brands had been found in the charred debris.

-Wal-Mart Stores Inc, the world’s largest retailer, said one of its suppliers subcontracted work to the burned factory without authorization and would no longer be used.
+Wal-Mart Stores Inc, the world’s largest retailer, said one of its suppliers subcontracted work to the burned factory without authorisation and would no longer be used.

 Witnesses said that at least 20 people were injured on Wednesday in the capital’s industrial suburb of Ashulia as police pushed back protesters demanding safer factories and punishment for those responsible for the blaze, which killed 111 workers and injured more than 150.